akashpatel01/Blender-3D-Characters-Machines-and-Scenes-for-Artists/README.md

 # Blender 3D: Characters Machines and Scenes for Artists
-Code Repository for Blender 3D: Characters Machines and Scenes for Artists, Publish by Packt Publishing
+Code Repository for Blender 3D: Characters Machines and Scenes for Artists, Published by Packt Publishing

 ##What You Will Learn: